• Skip to main content

 We’re online + hands-on.

 We’ve long been at the forefront of innovative and applied learning methods, such as case-based teaching and realistic, immersive virtual simulations.
-Alongside our online coursework, the EdD doctorate program has two required on-campus residencies.
-Two core courses also offer optional on-campus immersions, a chance to enjoy face-to-face connections with faculty and fellow students.
+Alongside online coursework, our doctoral program in education features two required on-campus or virtual residencies.
+Two core courses also offer optional virtual immersions, a chance to enjoy connections with faculty and fellow students—and complete the course faster.

 We offer acceleration options.

 In the flexible and individualized online EdD education program, your advisors will work with you to design a customized plan of study.
-You can take self-paced courses that award credit according to competency assessments*, receive academic credit for your professional experience, and ask to transfer credits from another graduate program.
+You can take self-paced courses that award credit according to competency assessments While USAHS does not offer Title IV for any term in which an accelerated learning course is taken with a full term “Anchor” course, other financing alternatives may be available.
+Please refer to the Financial Aid webpage for additional information., receive academic credit for your professional experience, and ask to transfer credits from another graduate program.

 We’re interprofessional.

-Our core courses and on-campus immersions emphasize interprofessional education, enabling students from different healthcare professions to learn together and practice working in a team.
+Our core courses and optional virtual immersions emphasize interprofessional education, enabling students from different healthcare professions to learn together and practice working in a team.
 You will contribute your educator’s perspective to problem-solving in collaborative scenarios.

 PPOTD to EdD Bridge Program